 Did you catch the insecurities in this man?
 He is fearful of losing something he has already lost.
 He had already lost the favor of the Lord Adonai when he disobeyed Samuel’s instructions from God on a number of things.
 He had already lost the new heart that the Father had given him in one day.

 But that is really not what I want to talk about–that is really just leading you up to the main point of this message.
 David is running for his life and hiding in caves over Saul and his attempt to kill him.
 He runs so far and he becomes so afraid of Saul, that he even feigns himself to be a madman and goes and lives with the Philistine’s and fights for them.
 These were the very ones whose giant he had beheaded.
 How does he get so off track?
 Fear.
 The fear of man–we have one king (Saul) who is a people pleaser and fears losing the favor of people instead of Gods favor, and then we have one man (David) who wasn’t afraid to slay a giant over 8 feet tall, whose armor weighed over a hundred pounds, but is afraid of Israel’s leader who has lost the anointing and favor of The Lord Adonai.

 I believe a most wicked form of jealousy entered Saul when David took the head off of that giant.

 David wouldn’t touch Yahweh’s anointed, not even with his lips.
 He had many opportunities but he resisted.
-So the interesting thing about this story and the thing that made me say wow is–Saul’s very root of jealousy and bitterness and fear of losing his people and his crown started with the head of Goliath and it is the very same way this king would die!
+So the interesting thing about this story and the thing that made me say “wow” is–Saul’s very root of jealousy, bitterness, and fear of losing his people and his crown started with the head of Goliath.
+It is the very same way this king would die!

 “So they cut off Saul’s head and stripped off his armor.
-Then they proclaimed the good news of Saul’s death in their pagan temple and to the people throughout the land of Philistia” 1 Samuel 31:9 NLT.
+Then they proclaimed the good news of Saul’s death in their pagan temple and to the people throughout the land of Philistia” 1 Samuel 31:9.